dlab-berkeley/programming-fundamentals/1-2_create.md

 Coincidentally, Python and R both print with the same syntax (though the return looks slightly different), and many other languages print with a very similar syntax.
 But you'll soon learn that R and Python each have their own different syntax for most other tasks.

-We can also send the content of `python_script.py` to the screen using `cat python_script.py`. `cat` stands for "concatenate": it prints the contents of files one after another.
+We can also send the content of `python_script.py` to the screen as output using `cat python_script.py`. `cat` stands for "concatenate": it prints the contents of files one after another.
 There's only one file in this case, so `cat` just shows us what it contains:

-To see the contents of a file, we can call the command `cat`, short for concatenate.

 ~~~
 $ cat scripts/python_script.py